utahclubswimming/utahclubswimming.github.io/_posts/2015-08-20-recruitment-week-updates.md

 author: Pierce Darragh
 image: /blog/recruitment2015-short.png
 ---
 The recruitment week schedule has been changed somewhat!
 The principle difference is that we have swapped the Wednesday and Thursday activities, and Thursday's barbecue is now specifically a tailgate event to celebrate the first home football game of the season.
+Additionally, the Wednesday hike has been moved up to 5:30pm.
 Here's the updated flyer:

 [![Recruitment Week Updates]({{ site.image_url }}/blog/recruitment2015.jpg)]({{ site.image_url }}/blog/recruitment2015.jpg)